dntpan1c/CWTeamsTicketCallback/readme.md

 **3. Configure the Function Code**
 - In your Azure Function App, go to "Configuration" (Under "Settings") > Application Settings Tab,
 - Add a new Setting with the name as your ConnectWise Service Board name, and the value as the Webhook URL of the Teams Channel you want to post to.
 You get this information from the prior steps and prerequisites.
+- Note: Complete this specific step in this task for each Service Board - Channel Combination you choose to post.
+You can have data from multiple Service Boards posting to a single Channel -- or data from a single Service Board posting to multiple channels, or any combination thereof.

 # Step Three: ConnectWise Manage Tasks to Complete